fastify/fastify-rate-limit/README.md

  - global : will affect all endpoints within the encapsulation scope
  - endpoint : will affect only the targeted endpoint

-`The Global whitelist` is set in the plugin when registering it with fastify.register(...).
+The global whitelist is configured when registering it with `fastify.register(...)`.

 `The Endpoint whitelist` is set on the endpoint directly with the { config : rateLimit : whitelist : [] }object.